Herbs & Supplements

 Paleolithic People/Neanderthals (60,000 years ago)

-Not only did we pick up instinctual behaviors from paleolithic and neanderthal people that would shape how we deal with stress, love, and addiction through the then-developing brain and its chemistry, we also picked up the use of some medicinal plants.
+Not only did we pick up instinctual behaviors from paleolithic and Neanderthal people that would shape how we deal with stress, love, and addiction through the then-developing brain and its chemistry, we also picked up the use of some medicinal plants.
 Scientists have found through testing plaque on teeth of our very early descendants they had used herbs we still use today, like poplar, chamomile, and yarrow.

 Native American Medicine Man + Woman (15,000 - 40,000 years ago)